 Common name: Beard Tongue

-They are a short-lived perennial and the quality of the plants can decline within a few years of planting, so replacing with fresh stock every three to five years is sometimes necessary.
+Similarly, as they are short-lived perennials, plus the fact that the quality of the plants can decline within a few years of planting, replacing with fresh stock every three to five years is advisable.

 The 50mm (2") long snapdragon like flowers appear in June/July on plants around 600mm (24") high.